 Stuck among the traffic are many trucks, which are well-kept and loaded with valuable goods.
 These goods are seldom raw materials, but rather finished industrial goods.
 The prominent phone numbers and e-mail addresses that can be found on the sides of the trucks are testimony to the fact that this country has a good network of electronic communication and that the electronic highway is fully operational.
 You can't see this from behind your steering wheel, but these past years the chances that the trucks are carrying products that have been manufactured in the Netherlands are small.
 Already at the start of this century, the Dutch government decided that this country is a post-industrial services economy.
 The throughput of goods - entering and leaving the country through harbors such as Rotterdam as well as the airports - has become an important sector of the Dutch industry.
 At the same time, the Netherlands is among the top four food exporters in the world, not to mention being a top exporter of plants and flowers.
-You can also see an interesting new development: Eastern European URLS on the sides of trucks bearing Eastern European license plates (from Poland, Hungary and Rumania).
-The wages in these countries are lower, so that these transportation companies can offer their services at lower rates, forcing more and more Dutch transportation companies to move their business to Eastern Europe.
+Eastern European URLS on the sides of trucks bearing Eastern European license plates (from Poland, Hungary, Slovenia and Rumania): the wages and taxes in these countries are lower, so that these transportation companies can offer their services at lower rates, forcing more and more Dutch transportation companies to move their business to Eastern Europe.
 A similar step to what the shipping companies ended up doing during the second half of the former century when their ships started bearing Panamanian and Liberian flags.
+Some of these changes are contributing to an increasing undercurrent of nationalism and anti-EU sentiments among the Dutch; membership of the EU is allowing other transportation companies to offer their services at cheaper rates, leading to unfair competition.

-Yet, there is an apparent contradiction to the perceived wealth, if you look around you: the cars are far from luxurious.
-You are surrounded by middle-class cars, and you can see how strongly the Asian market is represented on the European car market as, these past few years, the Dutch have embraced smaller, more economic cars - due to the crisis and the accompanying tight pockets, but also thanks to the temporary introduction of fiscal measures aimed at stimulating the purchase of environmentally-friendly cars.
-(When, in 2014, the fiscal incentives for buying partially electric cars were so high that the purchase price enjoyed a 70% subsidy, these measures were terminated.)
-And, trust the Dutch merchant mentality, which motivated some to buy these relatively cheap electric cars locally and sell them at an attractive price abroad.
-But, where are the Rolls Royces, Cadillacs, Daimlers and Jaguars?
+Coming back to the nation's apparent wealth: there is an apparent contradiction to the perceived wealth, if you look around you.
+The cars are far from luxurious.
+You are surrounded by middle-class cars, and you can see how strongly the Asian market is represented on the European car market as, these past few years, the Dutch have embraced smaller, more economic cars - due to the crisis and the accompanying tight pockets, but also thanks to the temporary introduction of fiscal measures aimed at stimulating the purchase of environmentallyfriendly cars.
+But, where are the Rolls Royces, Daimlers, Aston Martins and Ferraris?
 In the Netherlands, if you want to see one of these cars, you will have to visit a dealer's showroom.
-On the road, the most expensive cars you will see are the standard Mercedes, Audis and вмws and the occasional secondhand Jaguar.
+On the road, the most expensive cars you will see are the standard Mercedes, Audis, Landrovers, Volvos and вмws.
 And, should you actually spot a Rolls Royce trying to make its way through traffic, you will notice that it does not really command any respect.
 To the contrary.
-It will even seem as if the middle class cars think it inappropriate for such a showpiece to be on the road and will want to prove, by the way they drive, that they are worth just as much as the fellow in the Rolls.
+It will even seem as if the owners of the middle-class cars think it inappropriate for such a showpiece to be on the road and will want to prove, by the way they drive, that they are worth just as much as the fellow in the Rolls.